Multiple unit: Advantages

-Multiple units have several advantages over locomotive-hauled trains.

 Energy efficiency

 They are more energy-efficient than locomotive-hauled trains.

 Gradients

 They have better adhesion, as more of the train's weight is carried on driven wheels, rather than the locomotive having to haul the dead weight of unpowered coaches.

 Acceleration

 They have a higher power-to-weight-ratio than a locomotive-hauled train since they don't have a heavy locomotive that does not itself carry passengers, but contributes to the total weight of the train.
 This is particularly important where train services make frequent stops, since the energy consumed for accelerating the train increases significantly with an increase in weight.
 Because of the energy efficiency and higher adhesive-weight-to-total-weight ratio values, they generally have higher acceleration ability than locomotive-type trains and are favored in urban trains and metro systems for frequent start/stop routines.

 Turnaround times

 Most of them have cabs at both ends, resulting in quicker turnaround times, reduced crewing costs, and enhanced safety.
 The faster turnaround time and the reduced size (due to higher frequencies) as compared to large locomotive-hauled trains, has made the MU a major part of suburban commuter rail services in many countries.
 MUs are also used by most rapid transit systems.
 However, the need to turn a locomotive is no longer a problem for locomotive-hauled trains due to the increasing use of push pull trains.